Ada-Developers-Academy/core-unit-3/react-components/hello-world.md

 This code indicates that when we start our React webapp, it will _render_ an `App` component using `<App />`.

-In this curriculum, we will rarely touch `src/index.js`.
-Additionally, there are other lines of code in this file that is worth exploring with bigger projects.
+Aside from seeing that this is how the `App` component gets loaded, we will rarely visit `src/index.js` in this curriculum, even though there are lines of code in this file that are worth exploring with bigger projects.

-Instead, we'll focus on leveraging the `App` component.
+Instead, we'll focus on working with the `App` component.

 ### Exploring `App.js`